🦷 Preventive Coverage

 ✖ Less flexibility

-Many Medicare Advantage plans include dental benefits, but coverage varies significantly.
+Some Medicare Advantage plans may include dental benefits, but coverage varies significantly.
+Always review:

 - Annual maximums